 The housing is commonly made from plastic and usually doesn’t cause problems.
 Most repairs will require removing the pull assembly housing.
 Removing them isn’t difficult.

 Some housings will be large and cover the whole engine, while others will be far more user-friendly and just be large enough to house the pulley.

 Pull assembly – Housings will vary in size.
 Yours may be smaller and less work to remove.

-Remove plug wire – It’s always best to remove the plug wire before working on your mower, prevents any possibility of it starting.
+Remove plug wire – It’s always best to remove the plug wire before working on your mower; it prevents any possibility of it starting.

-Remove Honda housing – The housing on a Honda mower is held with 3 fasteners and is typical Honda – very user friendly.
+Remove Honda housing – The housing on a Honda mower is held with three fasteners and is typical Honda – very user-friendly.